ymei/BodyRotTransFit/README.md

   - A `FACE_LINE` is a cylinder with `r=0` and no probe radius (`pr`) offset.
   - A `FACE_POINT` is a sphere with `r=0` and no probe radius (`pr`) offset.

+Positive `faceid` indicates that measurements are from outside (cylinder and sphere) where negative `faceid` means the measurements are from the inside.

 ## Input file format
 See `examples/`.